alamgirh/Sentiment_analysis/Naive_Bayes/readme.md

-## Part 2: Train our model using Naive Bayes
+## Step 2: Train our model using Naive Bayes

 Naive bayes is an algorithm that could be used for sentiment analysis.
 It takes a short time to train and also has a short prediction time.